pbug44/openbsd-riscv-misc/README.md

 	that was the result of me dumping memory and not finding any ELF magic.

+* create-fs.sh 	builds a filesystem for RISC-V guest

+* init.S one of my first RISCV asm programs (it worked!) a hello world program for /sbin/init.

 * riscv-opcodes.c	makes the struct riscv64/db_disasm.c in a pretty
 			machine way.